|Nutritional Guidelines (per serving)|

 In a large bowl, mix the quark with 1 cup sugar until smooth.

 Add the oil and 3 egg yolks and mix thoroughly.
 Add vanilla or vanilla bean seeds if using and the milk.
 Beat until evenly distributed.
+Add the cornstarch, milk, yogurt and cream cheese.
+Beat until just combined.
 Fold in reserved egg whites until just combined.
 Pour the filling into the crust.

 When the cake is done, turn off the oven, open the oven door and allow the cake to come to room temperature in the oven.